MatthewDiGiovanni24/Nav-AI/README.md

-NavAI: LLM-Guided Navigation for Virtual Reality

-NavAI is a generalizable Large Language Model (LLM)–based framework for automating navigation in immersive Virtual Reality (VR) environments.
-Unlike prior approaches designed for 360° images or 3D simulators, NavAI operates directly on unseen VR scenes and supports both basic movement commands and complex, goal-driven navigation through natural language.

-Overview

-NavAI bridges human intent, visual scene understanding, and low-level VR controls using LLM-based reasoning.
-The framework interprets screenshots from the user’s field of view, classifies navigation intent, and executes actions through a structured control interface.
-It is designed to generalize across diverse VR environments without environment-specific training.

-Architecture

-NavAI consists of four core components:

-Comprehensive Interpreter
-Generates textual and spatial interpretations of VR scenes from screenshots.

-Navigation Category Classifier
-Classifies user queries into semantic queries, explicit actions, or goal-oriented navigation.

-Decision Voter
-Uses multiple LLM agents to determine goal progress and guide next actions.

-Decision-to-Control Mapping
-Translates high-level decisions into executable VR control functions.

-Supported Actions

-Movement

-move_forward

-move_left

-move_right

-Stability / View

-in_place_rotate_to_left

-in_place_rotate_to_right

-look_up

-look_down

-scan_360

-Evaluation

-NavAI was evaluated in three Unity VR environments: Highway, Country House, and Ship.

-100% success on basic action commands (21/21)

-89% success rate on direct goal-oriented navigation (16/18)

-Average action overhead: ~0.74 seconds

-Exploratory scans completed in ~41 seconds on average

-Results show strong generalization and accuracy, with latency primarily driven by LLM-based scene interpretation.

-Limitations and Future Work

-Current limitations include high interpretation latency and inconsistent stopping conditions during exploratory tasks.
-Future work will focus on reducing latency through lightweight local models, parallel decision voting, and improved context management.
+# NavAI

+---

+## Introduction

+NavAI is a Large Language Model (LLM)–guided framework designed to automate navigation in immersive Virtual Reality (VR) environments.
+Existing navigation approaches largely focus on 360° image datasets or traditional 3D simulators, which do not translate well to fully immersive VR.
+This project explores how LLMs can bridge natural language intent, visual scene understanding, and low-level control to support generalizable navigation across unseen VR environments.

+NavAI was developed as a research project to evaluate the feasibility, performance, and limitations of LLM-driven navigation in VR.

+---

+## Specifications

+- **Generalizable VR Navigation Framework**: Operates across diverse Unity VR environments without environment-specific training.
+- **Natural Language Interface**: Supports both basic motion commands and complex goal-driven navigation.
+- **LLM-Based Scene Interpretation**: Uses visual and textual reasoning to understand the user’s field of view.
+- **Multi-Agent Decision Voting**: Improves robustness by aggregating decisions from multiple LLMs.
+- **Structured Control Mapping**: Translates high-level intent into executable VR control actions.

+---

+## Navigation Framework

+NavAI follows a four-stage pipeline:

+1. **Comprehensive Interpreter**
+   Captures screenshots from the VR environment and generates textual descriptions and spatial interpretations using an LLM.

+2. **Navigation Category Classification**
+   Classifies user input into semantic queries, explicit action commands, or goal-oriented navigation tasks.

+3. **Decision Voter**
+   Uses multiple LLM agents to determine whether a navigation goal has been reached or requires further action.

+4. **Decision-to-Control Mapping**
+   Maps navigation decisions to predefined VR control functions and executes them in the simulator.

+---

+## Supported Actions

+**Movement Actions**
+- move_forward
+- move_left
+- move_right

+**Stability / View Actions**
+- in_place_rotate_to_left
+- in_place_rotate_to_right
+- look_up
+- look_down
+- scan_360

+---

+## Evaluation

+NavAI was evaluated across three Unity VR environments:

+- Highway (outdoor, dynamic obstacles)
+- Country House (indoor, multi-room)
+- Ship (confined space)

+Results:
+- 100% success on basic action commands (21/21)
+- 89% success rate on direct goal-oriented navigation
+- Average action overhead of approximately 0.74 seconds
+- Exploratory scans completed in approximately 41 seconds on average

+The primary performance bottleneck was LLM-based scene interpretation latency.

+---

+## Impact

+This project demonstrates:
+- The feasibility of LLM-guided navigation in immersive VR
+- Strong generalization across unseen environments
+- Practical limitations of current LLMs in real-time embodied tasks
+- Design tradeoffs between reasoning accuracy and system latency

+NavAI provides a foundation for future work in VR automation, accessibility, and intelligent virtual assistants.

+---

+## Conclusion

+NavAI highlights both the potential and current constraints of using large language models for embodied navigation.
+While the system achieves high accuracy and generalization, further optimization is required for real-time use.
+The project contributes insights into LLM orchestration, multimodal reasoning, and human-centered AI system design.